create-atl-delete/super-ami-copy/README.md

 3. Splitting the AMI.bin file into segments
 4. Uploading to the destination account via multipart upload
 4. Restoring the AMI.bin file to AMI

+### Prerequistes
+Git is required as the script uses several bash commands.